mollypup/listfluff/README.md

 i used textual, the atproto python sdk, and httpx, so make sure you have those as well. idrk what to do about structure but the entry is app.py

+to do:
+1. error handling
+2. tests
+3. async
+4. list caching (optional)

 it looks like this
 ![image](https://github.com/user-attachments/assets/81fe48c4-c2f7-4c7a-bf57-4c0bdbe58cba)